kholterhoff/kholterhoff.github.io/F17_ENG_1102/Artifact_2.md

 * Left justify paragraphs; avoid centering large blocks of text.
 * Show, don't tell.
 Use the visual and written evidence from your texts to demonstrate your claims.
 * Don't just drop in images; explain how they support your thesis.
+* If a few words can accurately and briefly capture your main idea, I recommend using bullet points.
+However, it is not appropriate to break up a paragraph into bullet points arbitrarily.
+Using bullet points does not mean that you don't need transitions or topic sentences.
+It simply permits you to use a graphic structure of headings, subheadings, and indenting to structure information differently.
+See <a href="http://www.businesswritingblog.com/business_writing/2005/12/the_best_of_bul.html">"Best Practices for Bullet Points."</a>

 <h3> Supporting Document </h3>